 PCI Express is a high bandwidth I/O infrastructure that possesses the ability to scale speeds by forming multiple lanes.
-The x1 PCI Express lane supports transfer rate of 2.5 Gigabytes (250MBbps) per second which is nearly 4 times faster than the traditional PCI.
+The PCI Express architecture provides a high performance graphics infrastructure by enhancing the capability of a x16 PCI Express lane to provide 4 Gigabytes per second transfer rate.